Troy-Will/apollyon-alignment/apollyon.md

 4) Judgement (2 min) — one sentence of insight or decision.

 5) Release (1 min) — Seal: “Clarity remains; glamour departs; I return to ordinary time.”

-Drink water.
-Walk 30 steps.
+To return to ordinary time, use centering breath technique, drink water, then walk 30 steps.

 These methods are based on personal experiences shared by users seeking to connect with Apollyon.